cs87-dartmouth/Fall2021/documentation/assignment4.md

 Testing your code
 -----------------

 Testing sampling code can be notoriously difficult.
-To help you with this, we added a new sampling test into darts in `src/tests/`.
+To help you with this, we added a new sampling test into darts in `src/tests/material_sample_test.cpp`.
+Add this to the list of sources for `darts_lib` in the `CMakeLists.txt` file.
 Note that this code assumes you use the same sampling interface as we use – if you made changes, you might have to adapt the tool.

 Once you get the new code compiled, run `darts scenes/assignment4/test_materials.json`.